 You may ask: How can these learnings apply to water utilities, and even the industrial water sector?

 Public workers have traditionally struggled to obtain the resources they need to excel at their work.
-Well-designed ‘low-code’ and ‘no-code’ AI-driven applications can help these workers leapfrog over hurdles that have long held them back, transporting them much further along the timeline of tech adoption, away from a reliance on hunches and personal biases and towards employing true data-driven analysis to make better-informed decisions
+Well-designed ‘low-code’ and ‘no-code’ AI-driven applications can help these workers leapfrog over hurdles that have long held them back, transporting them much further along the timeline of tech adoption, away from a reliance on hunches and personal biases and toward employing true data-driven analysis to make better-informed decisions.

 With our own application of AI adoption across the organization under our belt, Arcadis is well placed to guide clients on their transformation journey.